chaudhry0/networking_II_dynamic_sclicing/README.md

 ### Prerequisites

-Our software is developded inside ComNetsEmu, a tested and network emulator designed for the NFV/SDN teaching book "Computing in Communication Networks: From Theory to Practice".
+Our software is developded inside <a href="https://git.comnets.net/public-repo/comnetsemu">ComNetsEmu</a>, a tested and network emulator designed for the NFV/SDN teaching book "Computing in Communication Networks: From Theory to Practice".
 ComNetsEmu extends the famous Mininet emulator to support better emulation of versatile NFV/SDN network applications.
 It extends and puts forward the concepts and work in the Containernet project.

-* More detailed information <a href="https://git.comnets.net/public-repo/comnetsemu">here</a>
+* More detailed information <a href="https://www.granelli-lab.org/researches/relevant-projects/comnetsemu-labs">here</a>
 ```bash
 $ cd ~
 $ git clone https://git.comnets.net/public-repo/comnetsemu.git